mitunayon/mitunayon.github.io/_posts/2018-08-09-sdt-and-games.md

 ---

 Humans are driven by motivation.
 Our society is built upon rules and regulations that impact our decisions.
 We work to get paid, we study to pass exams and we instagram our meals for a sense of greater belonging.
 Yet, do all these things bring us genuine happiness?
-Given the chance, I assume most of us would be much happier, playing and exploring, rather than working.
+Given the chance, I assume most of us would prefer to be playing and exploring, rather than working.

 _I want to point out here that, work that you enjoy, is not work anymore.
 The student who studies because they love learning or the Doctor that works well beyond retirement does not do it because they are externally motivated.
 They behave this way because they are_ **intrinsically motivated.** _It is what they love._